 Means of Grace- The Word of God

 Sometimes the preaching of God’s Word brings us to repentance, at other times it makes us feel confident and confirmed about our direction in life.
-Whatever place you find yourself this Christmas, remember that the Word of God keeps you.
+Whatever place you find yourself today, remember that the Word of God keeps you.
 It keeps you hopeful, keeps you assured, keeps you humble, and keeps you in peace.